armeentalwandi/CollaborateWhiteboard/README.md

 [Release 1.0.0](https://git.uwaterloo.ca/atalwand/theappengers/-/releases/1.0.0)

 ### Installing the Cloud Deployed version of the Appenger's Whiteboard (Recommended)

+Everything you need to install any version of this application can be found here: https://git.uwaterloo.ca/atalwand/theappengers/-/tree/main/releases?ref_type=heads

 The first and simplest option to use the Appenger's Whiteboard is by simply navigating to `./releases/final/remote/`.
 Here you will find `AppengersWhiteboard_REMOTE.dmg` installer for `macOS`.
 This version of the client has